zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 var pagedCustomers = context.Customers.OrderBy("Name").Page(page, pageSize);
 ```

-Or you want a PagedResult, which is useful for paging in grids, use this code:
+Or, if you want a PagedResult, which is useful for paging in grids, use this code:

 ``` cs
 var result = context.Customers.OrderBy("Name").PageResult(page, pageSize);
 ```

-The PagedResult object looks like:
+Here is the PagedResult object:

 ``` cs
 // The IQueryable version